sivicst/odin-recipes/README.md

 # First Project on Odin

-Using HTML to create simple website
+Using HTML and CSS to create simple website